 Operating expenses include employee costs, property costs and IT costs and recharges thereof.
+Increase is mainly driven by higher management fees driven by Project Unify (a back office transformation project) costs and higher salary costs.

 Tax charged to the Statement of Operations